 Companies must retrieve the power cable connector, and insert it into the 2-inch PVC port.
 Companies will receive 10 points when they successfully insert the power cable connector into the port.
-A successful installation is defined as the 1-inch cross on the cable connector positioned in, or flush against, the 2-inch pipe 2017 RANGER Class 20 of the port.
+A successful installation is defined as the 1 1⁄2-inch cross on the cable connector positioned flush against the 2-inch pipe of the port.
 The cable connector must stay inside the port until all steps of this task are complete.
 If this is the final step of the task, the connector must stay inside the port for 5 seconds after being released by the vehicle to count as a successful insertion.

 Companies must turn the valve to restore the flow of water to the platform.
 The valve must be turned counter-clockwise 1080°, approximately 3 times around, to restore the flow of water to the platform.
 Companies will receive 10 points when they successfully turn the valve handle back to the fully on position.
-One 20 cm length of PVC pipe attached to the valve will be painted red to verify the number of rotations of the valve.
+A black mark on the valve handle will verify the number of rotations of the valve.